Justice Guild of America: Development

 The Justice League staff originally intended to use the Golden Age Justice Society of America, but access to the characters was denied by DC Comics as Paul Levitz felt the story as written disrespected the JSA and the characters' portrayals clashed with the post-Crisis JSA's portrayal in current comics.
 However, Levitz agreed to a compromise: the producers could change the names and designs just enough to make the team not quite the JSA, but still get the point across.
 The episode is dedicated to Gardner Fox, who co-created both the JSA and JLA.
-Fox also wrote the first DC comic to feature the meeting of the Golden and Silver Age universes, Flash #123, "Flash of Two Worlds".
+Fox also wrote the first DC comic to feature the meeting of the Golden and Silver Age universes, "Flash of Two Worlds".